-- You can borrow the vacuum cleaner for 30 minutes. - When you have finished with the vacuum cleaners you are responsible for emptying the vacuum cleaner, and returning it in good working condition. - Please do not vacuum up liquids or large objects.
-If the vacuum is faulty, please let your Reception team know immediately.
+You are responsible for cleaning your own room.
+Our Hall has vacuum cleaners available for you to use.
+Each floor has its own vacuum cleaner for resident use.
+You can borrow the vacuum cleaner for 20 minutes.
+When you have finished with the vacuum cleaner you are responsible for emptying the vacuum cleaner, and returning it in good condition.
+Please do not vacuum up liquids or large objects.
+If the vacuum is faulty, please let your Administrator know.